 - With a rolling pin, begin rolling the dough as you would with a pastry crust, starting in the centre and rolling away from you to the outer edge.

-Turn the dough a quarter-turn, and repeat, working your way around, until the sheet of dough is 1/8 inch thin or less.
+- Turn the dough a quarter-turn, and repeat, working your way around, until the sheet of dough is 1/8 inch thin or less.
 Scatter a small amount of flour on the dough whenever it starts to stick to the surface or the rolling pin.
-You now have your sheet of pasta dough!
+You now have your sheet of fresh pasta dough.

 Step 5: Choosing the right shape for your pasta